 Functional Expense Allocation - The costs of providing various program and supporting services have been summarized on a functional basis in the statements of activities and presented in the statements of functional expenses by their natural categories.
 Expenses directly attributable to specific functional areas are reported as expenses of those functional areas.
 Salaries, benefits and payroll taxes are reported across program and supporting services based on a time and effort basis.
-General operating costs not attributable to a specific functional areas have been allocated across program and other supporting services based on a time and effort basis that is consistently applied.
+General operating costs not attributable to a specific functional activity are reported as management and general expenses.
+Other costs that benefit multiple functional areas have been allocated across program and other supporting services based on a time and effort basis that is consistently applied.
 The expenses that are allocated include occupancy, depreciation and amortization, technology and internet, postage and shipping, telephone and office supplies and expenses.